frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 - [Onshape Assemblies](https://learn.onshape.com/courses/fundamentals-onshape-assemblies)

 !!!
 Note
-    The structure of the courses includes a few short videos and a practice models, expected time
+    The structure of the courses includes a few short videos and a practice models, expected time is # hours.

 ## Multi-Part Modeling

+<span style="color: red;">The below text is pretty awful, need to fix.</span>

 When designing in Onshape, you typically have 1 part studio per subassembly.
 Take a look at [this page](../../best-practices/sub-document-setup.md) to learn more about sub-document best practices.
 The following practice exercises will allow you to practices these concepts.